bjukovic/Hangman/README.md

 - In the terminal you should verify the installation
 - Run the console application

+- *Verify Installation**:
+  - Open a terminal or command prompt.
+  - Run the command:
+    ```bash
+    dotnet --version
+    ```
+  - If installed correctly, this command should display the installed .NET SDK version.

 ### Python

 - **Python 3.x**: Download and install [Python 3.x](https://www.python.org/downloads/).
 You can verify the installation by running `python --version` in your terminal.